Manual Handling Procedure

 Advisory standards and codes do not prescribe absolute weight limits for lifting, lowering pushing, pulling or carrying loads.
 You will need to risk assess the duration and frequency of the hazardous manual task and apply the highest level of control practicable.

-The physical capabilities of each individual need to be considered, before attempting a manual handling task.
+The physical capabilities of each individual need to be considered, before attempting a manual handling task, failure to do this can increase the risk of injury.

 No person should ever attempt to lift any heavy object beyond their lifting capacity.
 If lifting the object appears to be too heavy seek assistance or use a mechanical lifting device such as a pallet jack or forklift.
 It is always better to start with a smaller and lighter weight first.